 Another employee was injured after the employer intentionally disregarded regulations requiring notification to public utilities before conducting ground excavation.
 A supervisor ordered the worker to keep digging despite the appearance of underground concrete.

-A final example of serious willful misconduct involved a foreman who ordered an employee to work in a trench that had not been shored up, violating both regulations and instructions from the general foreman.
+A final example of serious willful misconduct involved a foreman who ordered an employee to work in a trench that had not been shored up with an OSHA trench box, violating both regulations and instructions from the general foreman.
 As one court noted, a common theme in the cases is a deliberate disregard of a known safety requirement in the face of admonitions to the contrary.

 Cases Lacking Serious and Willful Misconduct:

 Serious and willful misconduct was not found in a case where the injury was caused by failure to shore up a trench in violation of clear regulations.
 But admonitions or contrary instructions were not present in the facts of the case.

 Serious and willful misconduct was not found where injury resulted from failure to install a guard on a carding machine in violation of regulations.